opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

 -------------------------
 .. c:function:: void train(std::vector<BaseKeypoint> const& base_set, RNG& rng, PatchGenerator& make_patch, int depth, int views, size_t reduced_num_dim, int num_quant_bits)

-    Trains a randomized tree using input set of keypoints
+    Trains a randomized tree using an input set of keypoints.

 .. c:function:: void train(std::vector<BaseKeypoint> const& base_set, RNG& rng, PatchGenerator& make_patch, int depth, int views, size_t reduced_num_dim, int num_quant_bits)

     {Vector of ``BaseKeypoint`` type.
-Contains keypoints from the image are used for training}
+Contains keypoints from the image that are used for training}??
-    {Random numbers generator is used for training}
+    {Random numbers generator is used for training}??
-    {Patch generator is used for training}
+    {Patch generator is used for training}??
-    {Maximum tree depth}
+    {Maximum tree depth}??

-    {Number of dimensions are used in compressed signature}
+    {Number of dimensions are used in compressed signature}??
-    {Number of bits are used for quantization}
+    {Number of bits are used for quantization}??

 .. index:: RandomizedTree::read